CompNet/SignedStabilityBenchmark/README.md

      * `sudo ./cplex_studio<YOUR_VERSION>.linux-x86-64.bin`
        * The default installation location for education version is: `/opt/ibm/ILOG/CPLEX_Studio<YOUR_VERSION`.
        * The default installation location for trial version is: `/opt/ibm/ILOG/CPLEX_Studio_Community<YOUR_VERSION/cplex/bin/x86-64_linux/`.
-6. Download the project of `ExCC` on [github](https://github.com/arinik9/ExCC).
+6. Download the project of `ExCC` on [github](https://github.com/CompNet/ExCC).
 First, configure and then compile it.
 To test it, you can run the file `run.sh`.If everything works (i.e. if a file `sol0.txt` created in the output folder), move the executable file `ExCC.jar`, which is in `exe`, into the `lib/ExCC` folder in this project.
-7. Download the project of `ClusteringEditDistance` on [github](https://github.com/arinik9/ClusteringEditDistance).
-Move the executable file `EnumCC.jar` and `RNSCC.jar` into the `lib/EnumCC` folder in this project.
+7. Download the project of `EnumCC` on [github](https://github.com/CompNet/EnumCC).
+Move the executable files `EnumCC.jar` and `RNSCC.jar` into the `lib/EnumCC` folder in this project.

 # Use